Counseling Degrees & Licenses in Oklahoma

 • Location: Stillwater, Oklahoma

-• Duration: Students must complete 60 credits for the mental health counseling option or 57 credits for the school counseling option; school counseling students who wish to pursue licensure as a professional counselor (LPC) must complete 63 credits
+• Duration: Students must complete 60 credits for the mental health counseling option or school counseling options; students who wish to complete a thesis instead of a creative component must complete 66 credits; school counseling students who wish to pursue licensure as a professional counselor (LPC) must complete 63 credits

 • Accreditation: CACREP